AnaisAguiar1/Eutech/task_2/README.md

 </center>
 <br>

-UFW stands for "Uncomplicated Firewall" and is a firewall tool integrated in Ubuntu that allows you to easily configure firewall rules to protect your system against unauthorized connections from the network.
+In this guide, we will walk you through the process of installing and configuring a firewall on both Windows and Linux operating systems.
+We will cover the basic concepts of firewall security, the different types of firewalls available, and the step-by-step process for installing and configuring a firewall on both operating systems.
+By the end of this guide, you will have a solid understanding of how to install and configure a firewall to secure your system and protect it from cyber threats.

 UFW allows for a wide range of firewall configurations, including the ability to allow or block incoming and outgoing traffic based on source and destination IP addresses, ports, and protocols.
 It also supports advanced configurations such as logging, rate limiting, and connection tracking.